wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 ---
-title: Initializing the wis2box
+title: Initializing wis2box
 ---

-#  Initializing the wis2box
+#  Initializing wis2box

 !!! abstract "Learning outcomes"

     By the end of this session you will be able to:

-    * Run the wis2box-create-config script to create the initial configuration
+    * Run the `wis2box-create-config.py` script to create the initial configuration
     * Start wis2box and check the status of its components
-    * Access the wis2box-webapp, API, MinIO UI and Grafana dashboard in a browser
+    * Access the **wis2box-webapp**, API, MinIO UI and Grafana dashboard in a browser
-    * Connect to the local wis2box-broker using MQTT Explorer
+    * Connect to the local **wis2box-broker** using MQTT Explorer

 !!! note